Skip to Content

 As that occurs, 3 executes a drift cut to the left side corner via the hammer screen set by 4.
 Following that, 3 receives the ball from 2 by way of the drift pass and then 3 takes the open three-point shot.

-What are examples of drift pass basketball drills
+What is an example of a drift pass basketball drill?

 Drill #1